Okaymario268/Futuro-Ing-LaSalle-Panama-Team1/README.md

      - **Mounting of Components:**
        - The motors, gears, and other components were strategically mounted to minimize weight distribution issues.
 The 775 motor was placed centrally to balance the vehicle's weight, while the servo motor was positioned to optimize steering control.

-### 4. **Engineering Principles**
-   - **Torque and Speed:**
-     - The 775 motor's high torque and speed make it ideal for rapid movements, but this required careful management through the gear system to prevent the vehicle from being too fast or unstable.
-   - **Power Consumption:**
-     - The high power requirements of the 775 motor necessitate a robust power supply, which was factored into the overall design.
-Conversely, the servo motor's lower power needs make it efficient for precise control tasks.
-   - **Cooling and Overheating:**
-     - The built-in ventilation of the 775 motor addresses the risk of overheating, a common issue with high-performance motors, ensuring reliable operation under load.

-### 5. **Assembly Instructions and 3D CAD Files**
-   - **Building Process:**
-     - Detailed step-by-step assembly instructions should be provided, including how to mount the motors, attach the gears, and secure all components to the chassis.
-   - **3D CAD Files:**
-     - The design files for any custom parts, such as motor mounts or gear systems, can be included to facilitate 3D printing, ensuring that all parts fit together perfectly in the final assembly.